shivashant25/Power-platform-Copilot/Instructions/Labs/Lab-02.md

 5. Select Save, and then select Close code editor.
 The Question node now has many conditions to the question about shipping.

+## Task 5 : Test your Microsoft Copilot Studio bot.

+1. If the Test bot pane is hidden, open it by selecting Test your bot.

+2. In the Type your message field, enter some text.
+If the text is similar to a trigger phrase for a topic, that topic will begin.

+3. Select the bot response in the Test bot pane.
+This takes you to the topic and the node that sent the response.
+Nodes that have fired display a colored checkmark and a colored bottom border.

+4. Continue the conversation, testing that the bot flows as intended in the topic.

+5. Your conversation is not automatically cleared when you save a topic.
+If at any point you want to clear the conversation from your test bot and start over, select the Reset button.

+## Track topic-to-topic.

+1. At the top of the Test bot pane, set Track topic-to-topic to On.

+2. Continue interacting with your bot.
+As you navigate to each node that fires, you can switch topics along with the conversation.

+## Test variable values

+1. Open the test bot.

+2. Open the Variables pane and select the Test tab.
+If a variable has values, it appears here.
+Any empty variables appear as undefined.

+3. To inspect variable properties, select the link in the value to display variable details.

+## Save conversation snapshots

+1. At the top of the Test bot pane, select the menu icon (⋮), then select Save snapshot.

+2. Select Save to save the bot content and conversational diagnostics in a .zip archive file named botContent.zip.